kinode-dao/kinode/README.md

 ## Terminal syntax

-- CTRL+C or CTRL+D to shutdown node
+- CTRL+C or CTRL+D to gracefully shutdown node
-- CTRL+V to toggle verbose mode, which is on by default
+- CTRL+V to toggle through verbose modes (0-3, 0 is default and lowest verbosity)

 - CTRL+J to toggle debug mode
 - CTRL+S to step through events in debug mode